 Eyelid surgery is typically considered a cosmetic procedure, but it may be medically necessary if sagging eyelids affect your vision.

 Blepharoplasty can be performed on your upper eyelids, lower eyelids, or both.
 In most cases, a local anesthetic is used to numb the area, and sedation is administered to keep you comfortable throughout the surgery.

 Upper eyelid surgery corrects the drooping or sagging skin on the upper eyelid.
 Your surgeon will carefully evaluate your underlying musculature, bone structure, and other physical factors before beginning the procedure.
 Incisions along your lids' natural creases and folds ensure that scars are undetectable.
 The surgeon removes excess skin and fat, makes any modifications to underlying muscles, then closes the incisions.

 Lower Eyelid Surgery

-Another option for lower eyelid surgery is called transconjunctival blepharoplasty, in which the incision is made inside the lower lid.
+Another option for lower eyelid surgery is transconjunctival blepharoplasty, in which the incision is made inside the lower lid.
 This is an excellent approach when skin excision isn't required.

 Upper blepharoplasty is usually completed within an hour; lower lid procedures can be more involved and may take longer.
 After the process, it is not uncommon for the eyes to be sensitive to light and wind; excessive tearing is common.
 Your surgeon will provide detailed post-op instructions for you to follow while recovering.